Using the CASE Statement

 Using CASE statements with the ORDER BY clause

-CASE statements in the ORDER BY clause are used to change the output order and instruct the query to sort the results based on a certain requirement.
+CASE statements in the ORDER BY clause are used to change the output order and instruct the query to sort the results based on specific requirements.

 SELECT * FROM table_name